 - Room Leader should kindly ask the parent to wait and send someone to locate the Ministry Pastor.

-- The parent/guardian/adult will be asked to wait until the rest of the children have been picked up, leaving ample amount of time for the parent/guardian/adult with the matching wristband to come and check out the child.
+- The parent/guardian/adult will be asked to wait until the rest of the children have been picked up

-- If no other parent/guardian/adult comes to pick up the child with a wristband, then the parent will be asked to show photo identification and it will need to match the information on the enrollment form.
+- If no other parent/guardian/adult comes to pick up the child with a wristband during that time, then the parent will be asked to show photo identification and it will need to match the information on the enrollment form.

-- If at any time, there is questionable behavior from the parent requesting the child without a wristband, contact the Ministry Pastor immediately.
-If the Ministry Pastor is not available, contact the Family Life Pastor or the Security Captain via the nearest two-way radio or at the Welcome Center.
+- If at any time, there is questionable behavior from the parent requesting the child without a wristband, the Ministry Pastor will be contacted.
+If the Ministry Pastor is not available, the Family Life Pastor or the Security Captain will be called.

-- If there is not a suitable next step and the guardianship or motives of the adult is actually in question, then proceed to the “suspicious person policy” found on page C.15 and contact security.
+- If there is not a suitable next step and the guardianship or motives of the adult is actually in question, then we will proceed to the “suspicious person policy” and contact security.

-- If 15 minutes has elapsed and a child has not been picked up, the wristband number will be placed up on the screen in The Shed, reminding the parent to pick up the child.
+- If 15 minutes has elapsed since the end of the Shed Gathering and a child has not been picked up, the wristband number will be placed up on the screen in The Shed, reminding the parent to pick up the child.

 - If parents still do not pick up the child, we will send someone to look for the parents.